-: press the button to enter the TRIGGER function menu.
-SDS2000 provides abundant advanced trigger functions

-- Normal : press the button to set the trigger mode to Normal. - Single : press the button to set the trigger mode to Single.

-Trigger Level Knob : adjust the trigger level.
+Setup : press the button to enter the TRIGGER function menu.
+The oscilloscope abundant advanced trigger functions Auto : press the button to set the trigger mode to Auto.
+Normal : press the button to set the trigger mode to Normal.
+Single : press the button to set the trigger mode to Single.
+Level Trigger Level Knob : adjust the trigger level.
 Turn clockwise to increase the level and turn counterclockwise to reduce the level.
-During the modification, the trigger level line would move up and down and the value in the trigger level message box at the up-right corner of the screen would change accordingly.
+During the modification, the trigger level line would move up and down and the value in the trigger level message box at th e level line would move up and down and the value in the trigger level message box at the up-right corner of the screen would change accordingly.
 Press down the knob to quickly reset the trigger level to center of the waveform.